Bass Pro Shops & Cabela's Canada Gear Up for Adventure!

 Lake of the Woods is a top choice for muskie fishing.
 It has many fishing spots and a good chance of catching a big fish.
 Anglers might catch a 50-inch musky on their trip, which is exciting.
 The lake has weedy bays, rocky points, and different depths, perfect for muskies.

-See also Fishing White Bass: Expert Tips for Anglers in Canada
+See also Essential Walleye Fishing Tips for Canadian Anglers

 Local rules help keep the fishing sustainable.
 They make sure muskies are at least 54 inches to protect the fish and encourage catching the big ones.